 The Smart Energy Inverter combines a hybrid solar and battery inverter with SmartFlow, intelligent energy management software and the Smart Energy Console, a touch screen to give you complete energy infrastructure visibility and control.
-The smart energy Inverter are is cloud connected via built-in 3G/4G and Wifi internet connectivity.
+The smart energy Inverter is cloud connected via built-in 3G/4G and Wifi internet connectivity.
 This allows the SmartFlow software embedded in the Smart energy inverter to continuously receive information about current and predicted grid tariff along with availability and solar energy patterns.

 One unit of Smart Energy Inverter ranges in power output from 3 to 10 kW.
 Multiple Smart Energy Inverters can be connected in parallel to increase the total power output of a Smart Solar System.
 The parallel systems remain part of a single virtual Smart Energy Inverter, controlled by one Smart Energy console while providing visibility over the entire bank of Inverters.
 In each parallel configuration there is one master that controls the Smart Energy Console and multiple slave inverters that provide additional unit power.

 Smart Energy Console